SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

   - Title

-- **Delivery reports** Administrators can use the EAC to track delivery information for email messages sent to or received by any user in the organization.
+- **Delivery reports**: Administrators can use the EAC to track delivery information for email messages sent to or received by any user in the organization.
 You just select a mailbox, and then search for messages sent to or received by a different user.
 You can filter the search by words in the subject line.
 The results track a message through the delivery process, and indicate whether the message was successfully delivered, is pending delivery, or wasn't delivered.
 For more information, see [Track messages with delivery reports](../mail-flow/transport-logs/track-messages-with-delivery-reports.md).

-- **Certificate management** Administrators can use the EAC to manage Exchange certificates on multiple servers from a central location, which helps to minimize the amount of interaction that's required to manage Exchange certificates.
+- **Certificate management**: Administrators can use the EAC to manage Exchange certificates on multiple servers from a central location, which helps to minimize the amount of interaction that's required to manage Exchange certificates.
 For more information about certificate management procedures in Exchange 2016, see [Certificate procedures in Exchange 2016](../architecture/client-access/certificate-procedures.md).

 For more information about the EAC, see [Exchange admin center in Exchange 2016](../architecture/client-access/exchange-admin-center.md).